 Across the Americas, Advent pairs Associates with undergraduate and recent postgraduate females through a mentorship program to support their career advancement and be a sounding board as they go through the different phases of work and life experiences.

 This includes on-campus discussions about Advent, private equity, why diversity is important, how to balance work and home, and Advent’s commitment to diversity.

-Undergraduate internship program targeting underrepresented groups through summer and winter internship programs that support our deal teams on both our private and public equity platforms.
+Accelerate, an undergraduate internship program targeting underrepresented groups through summer and winter internship programs that support our deal teams on both our private and public equity platforms.
 Advent believes this provides young students access to a potential career in private equity when done with their studies and betters the private equity community as a whole.